jcjorel/webgl/WORK_TODO.md

 - Shooting stars are light-emitting glowing 3D lines, simulating the metor point and its long alpha blended trail with realistic color variations.

 - Make sure vapors are randomly appearing as animated realistic highly-visible neon-colored cloudy foggy vapor originating from ground level with ground-hugging behavior (do not use geometric based representation, use only textures and fragment shaders with blury noise).
-- Make sure vapors are randomly appearing, are minimized and grow smoothly to their final size, positioned behind the AWS logo with proper perspective scaling (distant vapor smaller than closer ones).
-Each vapor cloud has randomly selected target transparency and display duration.
+- Make sure vapors are randomly appearing, are minimized and grow smoothly to their final size, with proper perspective scaling (distant vapor smaller than closer ones).
+- Each vapor cloud has randomly selected target transparency and display duration.
 - Make sure that vapors sticks close to the ground always below the skyline.
 - **Only once at design time (i.e not in the app)**, you will need to open and analyze the generated Nova Canvas image to locate the skyline coordinates to know where the shooting stars must appear